 Traveling to The Philippines for the first time?
 It can be overwhelming piecing together an itinerary.
 After all, there are (technically) more than 7,000 islands in this part of Southeast Asia, and the list of Pinterest-worthy beaches, sandbars, dive sites, waterfalls, lagoons and rice terraces is never-ending.
-I've been through it twice now - the pain of having to narrow 15 islands down to just five.
-It's tough.
-To help, I've pieced together a guide to five of my favorite islands that offer a nice variety of everything iconic to The Philippines - Bohol, Panglao, Siquijor, Banaue and El Nido.
-This little list took me everywhere from the sweeping Cordillera Mountains to the hidden turquoise lagoons of Palawan - I promise it will check just about every box on your Philippines bucket list.
-While it's possible to visit all five islands in a little over two weeks, I suggest adding few extra days in the destinations you're most excited about, for a more relaxed trip.
-In the guide below I've included itinerary ideas, travel tips, where to stay, photo locations and details on transportation.
+To help, I’ve pieced together a guide to five of my favorite areas of the country that offer a nice variety of everything iconic to The Philippines – Bohol, Panglao, Siquijor, Banaue and El Nido.
+While it’s possible to complete this itinerary in a little over two weeks, I suggest adding few extra days in the destinations you’re most excited about, for a more relaxed trip.
+In the guide below I’ve included itinerary ideas, travel tips, resorts, restaurants, transportation details and more.

 Bohol and Panglao are two islands located in the Central Visayas.
 They can be visited as a stand alone trip (there's lots to see and do), or as part of an island hopping itinerary to neighboring Siquijor and Cebu.
 A small bridge connects Bohol and Panglao, making it very easy for tourists to explore both islands.
 Between the two there are plenty of beaches, waterfalls, caves, sandbars, offshore islands, dive sites, chocolate hills and resorts to fill a weeklong stay.
 I suggest staying at least three nights before moving onward to Siquijor by ferry.